 Figure 4.
-4 Boxplot showing the change in liana attained height (LAH) between ambient and eCO2 treatments for each of the survey periods.
-Significant (least squares means comparison, p<0.05) differences between survey periods shown with asterisks.
+4 Boxplot showing absolute change in liana attained height (LAH) between ambient and eCO2 treatments for each of the survey periods.
+Significant (least squares means comparison, p<0.05) differences between survey periods shown with letters.
 No significant differences were found between treatments for any of the surveying periods.

 4.4.
 Discussion